duckki/duckki.github.io/_posts/2026-09-13-formalization-first-development.md

 A friend who works in
 [orbit determination and guidance, navigation, and control](https://www.nasa.gov/reference/jsc-guidance-navigation-control-subsystems/)
-(OD/GNC) asked Claude whether formal methods would be useful in his field.
+(OD/GNC) asked Claude whether formal methods would be useful for everyday software engineering in his field.
 The answer was skeptical—or at least reserved.

 That was fair.
 OD/GNC software sits on top of physical models, noisy sensors, numerical solvers, estimation algorithms, and operational assumptions.
 Proving